butla/bultrowicz.com/workstation_setup_with_ansible.rst

 The Ansible script coming out of it will be a better thing to study, I think.

+Rename to something like "a script for keeping the software and configs of two laptops in sync".

 Log / journal
 -------------